Our Terry’s Chocolate Orange Pumpkin Shaped Cake is a showstopping centrepiece treat for any Halloween party.

 - Line both of the doughnut moulds with butter to help remove cake easier after cooking.Place the cake mixture into both doughnut moulds equally, if you only have one mould do one at a time.

-Finally, the fun begins, see the steps in the recipe card below for how to decorate.
-Illustrated by the collage to help you too.
+Finally, the fun begins, see the steps in the recipe card below for how to decorate your chocolate cake into a pumpkin.

 Step 2 Decorating Pumpkin Cake

-- 120 grams unsalted butter We use stork, as its softer to use for cake making
+- 120 grams unsalted butter We use Stork.

 - 250 grams icing sugar